-A play about the newspaper industry is being produced at relatively break-neck speed because of a sense of crisis within the industry.
+A PLAY about the newspaper industry is reportedly being produced at relatively break-neck speed because of a sense of crisis within the industry.

 Writes Susan Mansfield in today’s Scotsman, the National theatre of Scotland’s new play, Enquirer, draws on 60 hours of interviews with editors, journalists and proprietors.

 Begins Mansfield: “A copy of The Sun lies face down on the table in the rehearsal room. [co-writer] Andrew O’Hagan flicks it over to reveal a front page proclaiming in giant type: ‘Rihanna’s Fling with Demi’s Ex’.
 It could be any tabloid newspaper on any given day, but in the present context, it reads like an emblem of an industry in crisis, desperately chasing sales by pumping out inane celebrity gossip.”

 She later writes: “Explaining the reason for the sense of urgency, [NTS chief executive, Vicky] Featherstone says: ‘[Co-director] John [Tiffany] and I felt really strongly that this should happen now.
 If we commission a playwright, it’s going to happen in a year and a half’s time, but it felt like it was the question for now.
 We’re attempting a really serious piece of theatre about a profession and an industry which connects with every single person in the country on a daily basis and which does not have the space to reflect on their own situation in their own media.’

 “Last year’s phone-hacking scandal, the shotgun closure of the News of the World and the subsequent Leveson Inquiry [into press standards] has brought a murky web of newspaper practices sharply into focus.